2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 Martini and a great view, The View Rooftop, HCMC, Saigon, Vietnam

-Determining your Vietnam trip budget is an essential part of planning your trip.
-While the country is considered a budget destination, travelers visit on a Backpacking Vietnam Budget or splurge on Vietnam Luxury Vacations (and anywhere in-between).
+Determining your Vietnam trip budget is an essential part of planning your vacation.
+While considered a cheap destination, travelers visit on a Backpacking Vietnam Budget or splurge on Vietnam Luxury Vacations (and anywhere in-between).
 Those intent on visiting Vietnam on a budget for 2 weeks can easily do so by making simple money-saving choices.

 Vietnam Currency

-The Vietnamese Dong (VND) is the official currency in Vietnam.
+The Vietnamese Dong (VND) is the official currency.
 Check the current exchange rates before departing to Vietnam.

 Creating a Vietnam Travel Budget